ceebird/ToyRobot/README.md

  Enter coordinates and click place.
 Navigate the board using the buttons.

  ### File
  Upload a text file with line by line instructions for the program to parse.
-An output of the moves performed will be output.
+An output of the moves performed will be displayed.